 There are different ways you can do this.
 The most popular one is to track down gently used, brand-name clothes from thrift stores and garage sales and sell them at consignment stores.

-If you’re not into clothes or fashion, you can purchase just about anything you can think of at the same sources and put them up for sale online (think eBay and Craigslist).
+If you don’t want to sell clothes, you can purchase just about anything you can think of at the same sources and put them up for sale online (think eBay and Facebook Marketplace).
 Try asking your neighbors.
 You can find a lot of stuff for free that people are throwing out.

 Watching ads is another fun money-making option.
-If you can spend hours watching commercials, you could get paid for doing this.
+If you can spend hours watching videos, you could get paid for doing this.

 So how does it work?
 Brands pay advertisers to promote their producers.
 The advertisers share the revenue with you.
 Depending on what you like, you can watch news clips, fashion, movie trailers, parenting, entertainment and more.